altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/usb3p1/ug-usb3p1-dev-drd-modes.md

 ### 1.1 Build SD Card Binaries

 1\.
-To get the SD Card binaries, you may follow the steps in https://altera-fpga.github.io/rel-26.1/embedded-designs/agilex-5/e-series/premium-065b/gsrd/ug-gsrd-agx5e-premium-065b/#build-sd-card-binaries to generate the bootable SD Card image.
+To get the SD Card binaries, you may follow the steps in [Agilex 5 FPGA E-Series 065B Premium Development Kit HPS GSRD User Guide - HPS Enablement Board - Build SD Card Binaries](https://altera-fpga.github.io/rel-26.1/embedded-designs/agilex-5/e-series/premium-065b/gsrd/ug-gsrd-agx5e-premium-065b/#build-sd-card-binaries) to generate the bootable SD Card image.
 Or, you may get the prebuilt binaries in [Prebuilt Binaries](#prebuilt-binaries)

 2\.
-To boot up the dev-kit from SD Card, you may refer to https://altera-fpga.github.io/rel-26.1/embedded-designs/agilex-5/e-series/premium-065b/gsrd/ug-gsrd-agx5e-premium-065b/#hps-enablement-board for the steps to program the SD Card image.
+To boot up the dev-kit from SD Card, you may refer to [Agilex 5 FPGA E-Series 065B Premium Development Kit HPS GSRD User Guide - HPS Enablement Board - Boot from SD Card](https://altera-fpga.github.io/rel-26.1/embedded-designs/agilex-5/e-series/premium-065b/gsrd/ug-gsrd-agx5e-premium-065b/#hps-enablement-board) for the steps to program the SD Card image.

 ### 1.2 Verification - Transfer a file to a Removable Storage